 Because we are a development stage enterprise and have not commenced operation or production, it is difficult to anticipate the likely regulatory status of the array of products and services we may offer.
 We believe that some of our products and services may be regulated solely as HCT/Ps; however, it is possible that some or all of our products may be regulated as drugs, medical devices, and/or biological products and therefore will likely require FDA regulatory approval or clearance prior to being marketed in the United States.
 The FDA approval process can be lengthy, expensive, and uncertain and there is no guarantee of ultimate approval or clearance.
 FDA decisions regarding labeling and other matters could adversely affect the availability or commercial potential of our products.
 There are also many factors that can affect our ability to market a drug, biologic or medical device, including regulatory delays, the inability to successfully complete clinical studies, concerns about safety or efficacy and claims about adverse side effects.
-These products must also comply with the applicable current Good Manufacturing Practices (for drug products), Quality System Regulations (for medical devices), or General Biological Product Standards (for biological products) as set forth in Title 21 of the Code of Federal Regulations.
+These products studies (for biological products) as set forth in Title 21 of the Code of Federal Regulations.
 These regulations govern the manufacture, processing, packaging, and holding of the products and include quality control, quality assurance, and maintenance of records and documentation.
 The FDA conducts inspections to enforce compliance with these regulations.
 We and any third-party contractor that manufactures these products on our behalf fails to comply with the applicable regulations.
 If we or any third party retained by us that engages in the manufacture of a drug, medical device, or biological product on our behalf fails to comply with the applicable regulations, we will be out of compliance with FDA regulations, which could adversely affect our business.